59n/modern-folio/README.md

 ---

-Built with ❤️ using Next.js and TypeScript
+Built with ❤️ using Next.js 16, React 19, and TypeScript